Every Backcountry Skier Should Have a Mentor. Here’s How to Find One.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Sitting in the snow in the Alaskan wilderness, I cooked dinner with a crew of skiing legends over a camp stove.
+Sitting in the snow in the middle of the Alaskan wilderness, I cooked dinner over a camp stove with a crew of skiing legends.
 We had just successfully skied Mt.
 Hubley, a previously un-skied peak and second highest in the Brooks range.
 We were now traversing 55 miles across the coastal plain to conduct snow sciences research, hoping our data would help protect the Arctic Refuge from oil drilling.

 Kit Deslauriers was our expedition leader, the first person to ski from the top of all 7 Summits.
 Sarah Carpenter, the former American Avalanche Institute owner, managed snow science, and Jim Morrison, one of Kit’s North Face athlete teammates, navigated and plotted our route.
 Nate Lubbe, Mark Fischer, and Nate Dodge made up our camera crew.